tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 Your familiar is a creature associated with the dark arts, such as a cat, raven or a bat.
 Some are ghostly or skeletal in appearance.
 Your familiar has two abilities, which you can choose from Consume, Corrupting Touch, Ghost-sight or Insubstantial below, or Counter-bite, Flight, or Poisonous from the wizard list.
 If you choose a raven, it can also be Talkative.

-_Consume:_ Once per day, when an attack would take you below zero hit points, you can consume your familiar as an interrupt.
+_Consume:_ Once per full recovery, when an attack would take you below zero hit points, you can consume your familiar as an interrupt.
 Immediately heal using a free recovery.
 Your familiar reforms at the next full heal-up.

-_Corrupting Touch:_ Once per day, your familiar can make a Charisma + Level attack against the PD of an enemy you are engaged with.
+_Corrupting Touch:_ Once per full recovery, your familiar can make a Charisma + Level attack against the PD of an enemy you are engaged with.
 On a hit, the target is weakened until the end of your next turn.

 _Ghost-sight:_ While your familiar is nearby, you can sense the presence of undead, even at far away range.